Skip to main content

 Aircraft windows may appear disappointingly small compared to the vast skies outside, but their size is the result of decades of aerospace engineering experience, structural science, and safety lessons written in aviation history.

-Every small rounded window on an airliner represents:
+Every small, rounded window on an airliner represents:

 • Structural optimization